Sentencing Young Adults

 Sentencing is not something that just happens.
 It is a decision that is, or ought to be made carefully, by a judge based on information and representations from a range of professionals, each with their own roles, codes, practices and duties to the young person.

-As part of its work with the Transition to Adulthood Alliance, the Howard League explored this area in depth and produced a number of publications.
+As part of its work with the Transition to Adulthood Alliance, the Howard League explored this area in depth and produced a number of publications and short films to embed the growing consensus that young adults require a distinct approach within the criminal justice system.

 This research explores 174 senior court judgments with a view to capturing current judicial treatment of young adults, with a particular focus on how judges view the concept of maturity.